vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 3. Order "Vipps Faste betalinger" for the new orgno. on [portal.vipps.no](https://portal.vipps.no).
 4. Inform all existing customers of the new orgno, and the planned date of the change.
 If it's a new company number, we need confirmation from you that you have informed your end users that the agreement is being transferred.
-If it's just a transfer from old to new sales unit on the same company number, we don't need this.
+If it's just a transfer from the old to the new sales unit on the same company number, we don't need this.
 5. Send a confirmation to [agreement@vippsmobilepay.com](mailto:agreement@vippsmobilepay.com) that all customers have been informed, including a copy of the information sent.
 6. Contact your Vipps (your KAM or partner manager) to exchange the necessary information to perform the migration:
    * Vippsnummer of the sales unit the agreements should be migrated from and to
    * A decision on how to handle existing agreements in the new sales unit (in case you have started using it)
    * Final confirmation of date and time for migration.
-7. After the migration is performed, you will get a file that maps from old to new agreement ID.
+7. After the migration is performed, you will get a file that maps from the old to the new agreement ID.
    This is a CSV where each line is an agreement, and the columns are old ID and new ID.

 8. You then need to update your systems, so you start using the new agreement IDs